raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 ## Introduction

 By now it will be clear that repeatedly changing the `/etc/network/interfaces` file is time consuming and laborious.
-There are a number of disadvantages to all computers on the a network having static IP addresses.
+There are a number of disadvantages to all computers on the network having static IP addresses.
 Consider what would happen when you want to add even more computers to your network.

 - Users must manually allocate IP addresses
 - Users must ensure that no two computers have the same address